Calendar of Events:

 - 22-23 KCDA Jean Luc Connille Science of Motion Clinic with KSU, Manhattan.
 Find more information on Kansas Cowboy Dressage Association on Facebook or at www.kansascowboydressage.com.

 - 3 The Kansas Horse Council is excited to announce that Dr. Temple Grandin will be the featured speaker at Horse Care 101, KSU, Manhattan!
 Dr. Grandin is a world-renowned autism spokesperson and consultant on animal behavior.
-She was one of the 2010 Times magazine’s top 100 of most influential people in the world.
-Stay tuned for more information.
+She was one of the 2010 Times magazine’s top 100 of most influential people in the world. “ Dr. Grandin is an autistic American professor of animal science at Colorado State University, world-renowned autism spokesperson and consultant to the livestock industry on animal behavior.
+She is widely celebrated as one of the first individuals on the autism spectrum to publicly share insights from her personal experience of autism.
+She is also the inventor of the “hug box”, a device to calm those on the autism spectrum.
+In the 2010 Time 100, an annual list of the one hundred most influential people in the world, she was named in the “Heroes” category.
+She was the subject of the award-winning, semi-biographical film, Temple Grandin.”
+Stay tuned for registration information!

 - 7 Kansas Thoroughbred Association Annual Meeting & Conference, Wichita Marriott